gustavoscovini/huaweicloud-cce-hibernate-cluster-and-nodes/README.md

     - `project_id`: The project ID of your region
     - `cluster_id`: The ID of your cluster
-    - `region`: The [region](https://developer.huaweicloud.com/intl/en-us/endpoint) The region where your cluster is deployed
+    - `region`: The [region](https://developer.huaweicloud.com/intl/en-us/endpoint) where your cluster is deployed

 9. Click on "Test" and run the code.